|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Audit Closing Agreement Program:

 Under Audit CAP, correction is the same as described above under VCP.
-Employer A and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.
+Employer A and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction that is not excessive, considers facts and circumstances, and bears a reasonable relationship to the nature, extent and severity of the failures, based upon all relevant factors described in section 14 of Rev. Proc.
+2016-51.

 How to avoid the mistake: